 - facilitate vendor solicitation

 - assemble group reports for distribution

 - convene BOD meetings

 - maintain states' research reports

 - provide a quarterly report of project activities

 - verify billings and recommend reimbursement for research

 - solicit and invite participation by other states

 - serve as contact for inquiries

-- maintain and monitor web site and list serv
+- maintain and monitor web site and electronic distribution list

-- bring current project records up to date
+- maintain accuracy of project records

 - provide general administrative assistance as needed

 The Iowa DOT will be the lead state with Dan Sprengeler as technical representative and Carol Culver as financial administrator.
 CTRE will coordinate the project with Tom Maze as the principal investigator and Tom McDonald as project manager and primary administrative contact.
+Tim Morris from CTRE will provide financial advice and support.